 What sets each bladder apart is the challenge of filling in a shallow sink or low-flowing stream.
 The bladders with plastic handles near the openings were the easiest to fill.
 We found the zip tops were harder to get full in shallow sinks and cramped drinking fountains.
 We could only get them about 80% full, and if you try to fill them as much as possible, there was often a little spilling.
 That said, in tiny dribbling streams, flip top styles were the easiest to fill as you can get the openings flat against the stream-bed.
 The Osprey Hydraulics LT did an especially good job with this, as the flip top was much longer than any other bladder tested, almost creating a spout to collect or pour water from.
 It also featured a helpful handle to aid in the process.

-There was not a giant spread in the competition here but if we had to choose one winner, it would be the CamelBak Crux Reservoir.
+There was not a giant spread in the competition here, but if we had to choose one winner, it would be the CamelBak Crux Reservoir.
 The cap easily loosens and tightens and folds out of the way.
 It has a bomber handle that makes it easy to fill this in shallow sinks and water fountains.
 Second is the MSR Dromlite.
 Similar to the CamelBak, it also has a screw top with a pronounced handle.
 The bag shifts horizontally for easy filling in most conditions.

 Through our testing time frame of three months, we tried to be rough and tough with each bladder.
 We put them in the freezer, poured in warm drinks, laid them out in the sun, tugged at their seams, threw them around, put them in backpacks, let the dog play with them, and even tried to crush them under pressure.
 In the end, we determined the bladder's level of quality based on our tests, the thickness of the bladder material, hose connections, and whether or not we observed leakage through our testing period.
 We also consulted the internet to see if there were any leering issues that needed to be proven correct or incorrect.
 When putting each bladder side by side we were able to determine small differences in quality - but not huge ones.

-In our tests, all hydration packs stood up and didn't show leakage or durability issues.
+In our tests, all the contenders stood up and didn't show leakage or durability issues.
 Each, in fact, earned a pretty high score in this category, though there were some differences between the types of textiles used to construct the bladders.
 For example, tough fabrics and seamless construction was considered higher quality than welded seams that could easily be pulled apart.
 Those using thicker materials were also acknowledged, as they are less prone to puncture.

 The MSR Dromlite is the toughest of the lot.
 This Top Pick for Backpacking earned a perfect ten because it continued to perform after we threw it around and treated it like garbage.
 The Cordura fabric is uber tough and fairly light.
 It didn't abrade or show signs of wear and tear after three months of formal testing and years of personal use.
 As a result, we highly recommended it for backpacking trips and other adventures where you might need a rugged reservoir.
 It's also lighter than the traditional MSR Dromedary Bags.
 We loved that it had a high-temperature threshold and were happy to fill it with hot coffee and frigid water.